Salih Yoluç: Early GT career

 Yoluç started his racing career in 2015 with Optimum Motorsport in the British GT Championship.
-Despite two driving standards-related disqualifications in that championship, the Turkish driver was able to taste success in his maiden season, winning the Dubai 24 Hour race.
+The Turkish driver was able to taste success in his maiden season, winning the Dubai 24 Hour race.

-At the end of 2015, he made a move to what would become his long-term team, TF Sport, and competed in the GT3 Le Mans Cup.
+At the end of 2015, Yoluç made a move to what would become his long-term team, TF Sport, and competed in the GT3 Le Mans Cup.
 There, Yoluç and Euan Hankey finished second in the drivers' standings with two victories, though they would win the teams' title.
 He and Hankey also drove in International GT Open during the same year, winning two races on their way to sixth place overall.

 For the 2017 season, Yoluç moved into the LMGTE class of the European Le Mans Series alongside Hankey and Aston Martin factory driver Nicki Thiim.
 The trio fought for the title throughout the year, winning the season opener at Silverstone and taking podiums in five races, though they missed out to JMW Motorsport by merely two points.
 That year, Yoluç also raced in the Pro-Am class of the Blancpain GT Series Endurance Cup.
 Competing in the final three races, Yoluç would help teammates Jonathan Adam and Ahmad Al Harthy to two podium finishes, including second in class at the 24 Hours of Spa, which earned them the Pro-Am title.
 In addition, Yoluç became the first ever Turkish driver to compete in 24 Hours of Le Mans.
 He finished seventh in class.